gapuchi/gapuchi.github.io/docs/notes/rust/09-error-handling.md

 (This may not make complete sense until we get to closures.) `unwrap_or_else` and other methods will help us get rid of nested `match` expressions when handling errors.

-### Shortcuts for Pan on Error: `unwrap` and `expect`
+### Shortcuts for Panic on Error: `unwrap` and `expect`

 `match` is fine and dandy, but it gets verbose.
-There are helper methods to define varios tasks.
+There are helper methods to define various tasks.

 `unwrap` is a shortcut method that is implemented just like the `match` above.
 It will return the value inside `Ok` or `panic!` for `Err`: